michalseneor/ASOSMA/firefox-ios/README.md

 ## Missing important feature

   According to [bugzilla](https://bugzilla.mozilla.org).
 Firefox is missing an important feature which filed at https://bugzilla.mozilla.org/show_bug.cgi?id=1228089.
+The feature is: "Detect if the user has a URL in their clipboard when re-entering the app", The browser currently checks if there is copied URL only when the app opens for the first time and not when the app goes background -> user copies URL -> enters the browser again.

   At it is recommended for the new contributers to add that features.